joehopkinson/ETHZ-Path-Coverage/README.md

 # ETHZ Polygon Coverage Planning

-Configuration of [ETHZ's Polygon Coverage Planning](https://github.com/ethz-asl/polygon_coverage_planning) package for usage with a Turtlebot.
+Configuration of [ETHZ ASL's Polygon Coverage Planning](https://github.com/ethz-asl/polygon_coverage_planning) package for usage with a Turtlebot.
 See the original repo for installation and licencing.

 Follow the [Turtlebot documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) for turtlebot dependency installation and configuration.